 \acknowledgments

-We thank our colleagues of the Cosmology group at Instituto de Astrofísica e Ciências do Espaço for enlightening discussions and acknowledge the support by Fundação para a Ciência e a Tecnologia (FCT) through the research Grant No. UID/04434/2025.
+We thank our colleagues of the Cosmology group at Instituto de Astrofísica e Ciências do Espaço for enlightening discussions and acknowledge the support by Fundação para a Ciência e a Tecnologia (FCT) under the research grant UID/04434/2025 (DOI 10.54499/UID/04434/2025).
 S. R. P. also acknowledges the support by Fundação para a Ciência e a Tecnologia (FCT) through the grant No. 2025.03891.BD.